nopSolutions/nopCommerce-Docs/en/developer/design/widgets.md

 ## What3words

 *What3words* is a proprietary geocode system designed to identify any location with a resolution of about 3 meters (9.8 ft).
 The system encodes geographic coordinates into three permanently fixed dictionary words.
 You can use this widget on checkout pages to specify shipping addresses more accurately.

+## Facebook Pixel

+*Facebook Pixel* is an analytics tool that tracks how users behave on the site: what pages they visit, what buttons and links they click on, what forms they fill out, and other actions.
+It allows you to create audiences for Facebook ad campaigns.